fanqiNO1/PyTorch-DPVM/README.md

 ## Notes:
 We have implemented network architecture used in the paper.
 In the future, we will migrate the loss function from tensorflow to PyTorch.
 This can serve as a basic implementation of the paper and a footfold for future works.

+If you find any part of this code useful, please cite the paper.

+    @inproceedings{photometricnn2019,
+        title={Predicting visible image differences under varying display brightness and viewing distance}, author={N. Ye and K. Wolski and R. K. Mantiuk}, booktitle={IEEE/CVF Conference on Computer Vision and Pattern Recognition 2019 (CVPR 2019)}, year={2019}
+        keywords={Photometric visibility metric, Deep learning},
+    }